jupyter-book/mystmd/README.md

 Tests are also a helpful development tool, which don't require full rebuilding.
 You can run the entire test suite using `npm run test`.
 If you are working in a particular package, change your working directory and run the tests there, to run in watch mode use `npm run test:watch`.

-When contributing code, the continuous integration will run linting and formatting, you can run `npm run lint` and `npm run lint:format` locally to ensure they will pass.
-Developing in VSCode can be setup to show you changes in real time and fix formatting issues on save (extensions: [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)).
+When contributing code, the continuous integration will run linting and formatting.
+You can run `npm run lint` and `npm run lint:format` locally to ensure they will pass.
+If you are using the VSCode editor, it can be setup to show you changes in real time and fix formatting issues on save (extensions: [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)).

 We use `changesets` for tracking changes to packages and updating versions, please add a changeset using `npm run changeset`, which will ask you questions about the package and ask for a brief description of the change.
 Commit the changeset file to the repository as a part of your pull request.